A Comprehensive Guide to the H1B Visa: Your Path to a US Career Skip to main content Skip to footer

 Glossary of H-1B Visa Terms

-Understanding terminology associated with immigration processes facilitate smoother navigation through applications:
+Understanding terminology associated with immigration processes facilitates smoother navigation through applications:

 Glossary Table: